vacp2p/rfc/content/docs/rfcs/55/README.md

 # Design Requirements

-Due to the nature of organizations, the following requirements are necessary for the design of organization chats -
+Due to the nature of communities, the following requirements are necessary for the design of communities  -

-1. The Organization owner is trusted.
+1. The Community owner is trusted.
-2. The Organization owner can add or remove peers from the Organization.
+2. The Community owner can add or remove peers from the Community.
-3. The Organization owner can add or remove channels.
+3. The Community owner can add or remove channels.
-4. The peers in the Organization can send/receive messages to the channels which they have access to.
+4. The peers in the Community can send/receive messages to the channels which they have access to.
-5. Organizations may be encrypted or unencrypted (public).
+5. Communitys may be encrypted or unencrypted (public).
-6. An Organization is uniquely identified by a public key.
+6. A Community is uniquely identified by a public key.
-7. The public key of the Organization is shared out of band.
+7. The public key of the Community is shared out of band.
-8. The metadata of the Organization can be found by listening on a content topic derived from the public key of the Organization.
+8. The metadata of the Community can be found by listening on a content topic derived from the public key of the Community.
-9. Peers part of an Organization run their own infrastructure.
+9. Peers part of a Community run their own infrastructure.

 # Design